dalesimkin32-arch/w8assignment/README2.md

 got Posts page displaying OK (except for images insert into Nav bar and background tiling)

 basic sorts sorted on Posts page.

+Got a lot more sorted motorway symbol in Nav bar not displaying at all not sure why

+comments page seems to be OK add comment form needs CSS / tailwind work Delete comment butt needs work

+committing again for Sun late eve.